 Inadequate approvals and oversight related to the EIDL program.
 SBA's independent financial statement auditor also found material weaknesses related to SBA's processing of EIDL loans and advances and contractor oversight, and these weaknesses contributed to the auditor's disclaimer of opinion on SBA's financial statements.
 To process EIDL loans and advances, SBA used a contractor system to first automatically validate applicants and then issue alerts, including fraud alerts, which SBA loan officers were to review and mitigate.
 The auditor determined that SBA did not adequately design and implement controls to ensure that loan officers accurately recorded and approved EIDL loan and advances for eligible borrowers.
 Further, SBA did not design and implement controls to ensure loan officers addressed fraud alerts before they approved applications.
-The auditor also determined that SBA did not adequately design and implement internal controls for evaluating and monitoring the contractor's controls for the validation system.
+The auditor also determined that SBA did not adequately design and implement that SBA did not and monitoring the contractor's controls for the validation system.

 Identifying and managing risk in the EIDL program.
 As discussed above, we and others have identified gaps in controls that may have led to fraud and the provision of EIDL funding to ineligible entities.
 However, SBA's Office of Disaster Assistance, which administers the EIDL program, has not proactively assessed risks to the program.
-SBA officials told us that SBA does not have documented risk assessments and that
+SBA officials told us that SBA does not have documented risk assessments and that SBA has primarily identified problems through loan officer review of loan applications.